MinnKhantThuu/12346D/README.md

-# app
+# 23456D

-A new Flutter project.
+This project contains all about popular gembling such as 2D,3D,4D,Thai lottery or 6D,football (body and moung).
+Using Provider (MVVM Design Pattern).

 ## Getting Started

-This project is a starting point for a Flutter application.

 A few resources to get you started if this is your first Flutter project: